yuriizubkov/petfeeder-web-vue/README.md

 ## Disclaimer

-There is no security measures whatsoever (no traffic encryption, authentication and authorization), use it on your own risk.
+Here is no security measures whatsoever (no traffic encryption, authentication and authorization), use it on your own risk.
 _Consider this version 1.0.0 as proof-of-concept or as a beta version._

 ## Main features